-4. Policy must move traffic in a closed-loop controlled manner to avoid traffic shifts in excess of 50 percent in a given region:
+2. How can I ensure that traffic moves in a closed-loop controlled manner to avoid shifts in excess of 50 percent in a given region?

 - A. Cache-fill traffic can overload origin infrastructure if too much traffic shifts from one CDN to another. - B. Hands-on control and data analysis over several months should precede any attempts at full automation to establish safe boundaries for traffic movement.